U.S. and China tech have played nice for decades. Now, a fork in the road.

 Although much of the basic research of artificial intelligence is open-source — meaning that the computer code or the intellectual property behind it are free for anyone to use without worrying about patents — the actual software products and apps that get built may not be, and they could face trade restrictions or practical barriers across international borders.

-The era of tech companies attempting to be truly global, serving customers anywhere, may soon be coming to a close, said Sunny Kumar, a partner at venture capital firm GSR Ventures.
+The era of tech companies attempting to be truly global, serving customers anywhere, may soon be coming to a close, Sunny Kumar, a partner at venture capital firm GSR Ventures, said.

 “The bigger picture question is whether there’s going to be a set of global platforms, or if you’re going to have a set of more regionally focused platforms,” Kumar said.
 “At a macro level, what this is likely going to push us towards is where we get to two if not more tech ecosystems.”